Luciano Aued

-Luciano Aued (born 1 March 1987) is an Argentine association football midfielder playing for Unión Santa Fe in the Primera División.
+Luciano Román Aued (born 1 March 1987) is an Argentine former association football midfielder.

-Career
+Club career

 He made the junior divisions in Gimnasia y Esgrima La Plata, where he arrived in 2001, and finally was promoted to participate in training of professional staff in 2007.
 He played 77 games in Gimnasia's first team without scoring goals from the 2007 Clausura until the 2011 Clausura.

 After the Clausura 2011, with Gimnasia dropped a business group bought 50% of his passes and placed in Racing Club of Avellaneda.
 The December 14, 2014 is devoted champion Racing Club after 13 years of waiting.

 Aued maintains a high level on the court being a midfielder of great quality.
 It would be with Ezequiel Videla integral double 5 which would help Racing Club to take the title in 2014 the Argentine tournament.

 The September 17, 2015, playing against San Lorenzo by Quarterfinals of Copa Argentina, at 32 minutes after the break, scored Aued his first official goal in first division.
 He was held in the network Twitter as the #GolDeAued.

+In 2024, Aued returned to Chile and joined Unión La Calera, after playing for Unión de Santa Fe and Instituto in his homeland during 2023.
+He left them in July 2024.

+In June 2025, Aued confirmed his retirement.

+Coaching career

+Following his retirement, Aued assumed as coach of the Racing Club de Avellaneda reserves.

+Personal life

+Aued naturalized Chilean by residence.
+He received his naturalization certificate in January 2024.